ekanite/ekanite/README.md

 ```
 To see all Ekanite options pass `-h` to the binary.

-If you want to build Ekanite, either because you want the latest code or a pre-built binary for platform is not available, take a look at [CONTRIBUTING.md](https://github.com/ekanite/ekanite/blob/master/CONTRIBUTING.md).
+__If you want to build Ekanite__, either because you want the latest code or a pre-built binary for platform is not available, take a look at [CONTRIBUTING.md](https://github.com/ekanite/ekanite/blob/master/CONTRIBUTING.md).

 Sending logs to Ekanite
 ------------